lwa-project/data_recorder/README.md

 This command will create a DRSU array for the most likely partition naming.
 For more complete description, see the extended user's guide.

- a) Create the array:
+ 1. Create the array:
     Note: where b-f are your root partitions to add to the array.

 		  >sudo mdadm -C /dev/md0 -C 256 -l 0 -n 5 /dev/sd{b,c,d,e,f}

     You should see something along the lines of

 	 	  mdadm: /dev/md0 has been started with 5 drives.

     Next:

 		  >cp /etc/mdadm/mdadm.conf /etc/mdadm/mdadm.conf.QS.bak
 		  >mdadm --examine --scan > /etc/mdadm.conf

- b) Format the DRSU
+ 2. Format the DRSU

 			>/LWA/scripts/StorageControl.sh format /dev/md0 MyDrsuBarcode